NYPL/digpres/docs/ingest/preprocessed_archives.md

 1. TOC
 {:toc}

-## Preprocessed Archives: File Transfers from original media carriers
+## Pre-processed Archives: File Transfers from original media carriers

-Preprocessed Archives packages that are the direct transfers from the digital carriers.
+Pre-processed Archives packages that are the direct transfers from the digital carriers.
 Therefore, they are also known as File Transfers (FT).
 The direct transfer process is conducted by the Digital Archives team.
 More information can be found at [Digital Archives File Transfers documentation page](https://nypl.github.io/digarch/transfers/file-transfers.html).
 The following diagram show how this type of package may look like.

 ![alt text]({{site.baseurl}}/assets/img/bakeoff_DA_package_example_File_Transfer.svg "Diagram showing the file and folder structure of a
-Preprocessed Archives package")
+Pre-processed Archives package")

 The top-level folder should be named after the digital carrier ID, e.g. ACQ_1234_123456.
 This top-level folder should also include a "metadata" and an "objects" folder.